Georgetown Hoyas men's basketball: Patrick Ewing era (2017–2023)

+2017-18 Season

 In 2017–18, Georgetown finished with a 15–15 record and 5–13 in the Big East.
-The Hoyas won the first eight games of Ewing's tenure, and finished their non-conference schedule with a 10–1 record, but struggled in conference play.
-The season ended with a 77–88 loss to St. John's in the first round of the Big East tournament.
+The Hoyas won the first eight games of Ewing's tenure and finished their non-conference schedule with a 10–1 record, but struggled in conference play.
+The season ended with a 88–77 loss to St. John's in the first round of the Big East tournament.
 The team did not participate in any postseason tournament.

+2018-19 Season

 In Ewing's second season, the 2018–19 team finished 19–12 and 9–9 in the Big East, in a four-way tie for third place in the conference, their highest finish since 2015.
 At the conclusion of the conference schedule, Jesse Govan was named First Team All-Big East, James Akinjo was named Big East Freshman of the Year, and Mac McClung and Josh LeBlanc were named to the All-Big East Freshman Team.
-The Hoyas lost their first game in the 2019 Big East tournament to Seton Hall 57–73.
-They were selected to play in the 2019 NIT, their first postseason appearance since 2015, but dropped their first-round game 68–71 to Harvard.
+The Hoyas lost their first game in the 2019 Big East tournament to Seton Hall 73–57.
+They were selected to play in the 2019 NIT, their first postseason appearance since 2015, but dropped their first-round game 71–68 to Harvard.

+2019-20 Season

 The following season the 2019–20 Hoyas finished 15–17 and 5–13 in the Big East.
-In November, the team participated in the Empire Classic at Madison Square Garden in New York City where they beat No. 22 Texas 82–66, and moved to the final to face No. 1 Duke.
-Despite having a double digit lead in the first half vs Duke, the Hoyas ultimately fell 73–81.
-Playing with only 9 scholarship players following several defections and injuries, the Hoyas lost their final 7 games, including a 62–75 loss in the opening round of the 2020 Big East tournament to St. John's.
-All postseason tournaments were subsequently cancelled due to COVID-19.
+In November, the team participated in the Empire Classic at Madison Square Garden in New York City where they beat No. 22 Texas 82–66 and moved to the final to face No. 1 Duke.
+Despite having a double-digit lead in the first half vs Duke, the Hoyas ultimately fell 81–73.
+Playing with only 9 scholarship players following several defections and injuries, the Hoyas lost their final 7 games, including a 75–62 loss in the opening round of the 2020 Big East tournament to St. John's.
+All postseason tournaments were subsequently cancelled due to the COVID-19 pandemic.